Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 ### Help system

 While you can browse the entire help using the [help view](33-Views.md#help-view) only, you can also open the help system in a dedicated window using the *Help > Manual* main menu entry.
+This is particularly useful if you have a small screen and need the available space for the editor.

 The help system shows the manual using an internal web browser (you can also use an external instead by changing the [preferences](#preferences) accordingly).

 ![The help system](images/ui_help_system.png "The help system")